-Chillistick is passionate about dry ice!
-It is a great material for demonstrating scientific principles for students of all ages, we are offering these notes FREE to schools
+Dry ice is a great material for demonstrating scientific principles for students of all ages, we are offering these notes FREE to schools

 Carbon dioxide is one of the main gases responsible for global warming.
 (The dry ice used in the science pack comes from re-cycled source and so we are not damaging the environment…)